factsfinder/blog/_posts/2016-12-3-richest-man-in-the-world.md

 ---
 layout:     post
 title:      Why I want to be the richest man in the world?
-date:       2016-12-03 1:46:29
+author:     Phanindra Veera
+permalink:  /richest-man-in-the-world/
-summary:    In this post I have shared my goal in life which is to become the "Richest man in the world"
+summary:    In this post I have shared one of my goals in life which is, to become the "Richest man in the world..!""
 categories: life
 ---

+I want to make it short, so give me some time..!